samplchallenges/SAMPL8/physical_properties/pKa/macrostate_analysis/README.md

 ## Manifest
 - [`selected_transitions.csv`](selected_transitions.csv)- A .csv file that contains the selected transition states that were manually selected for each compound.
+Please note that the column "Formal Charge" represents the charged state that the molecule is transitioning to.
 - [`titration_curves.py`](titration_curves.py)- Script used to generate titration curves data frame containing all combinations of experimental and predicted macro-pKas.
 - [`Titration_Curves.pdf`](Titration_Curves.pdf)- Document that contains the derivation used to calculate the macro-pKa's from the microstate relative free energy changes submitted.
 - [`titration_curve_plots/`](titration_curve_plots/)- This directory contains all the titration curves and a csv file that contains a dataframe with all the predicted and experimental macro-pKas.